I Gusti Putu Danny Nugraha Karya

 Major General I Gusti Putu Danny Nugraha Karya was an Indonesian major general who previously served as the Head of Regional State Intelligence Agency (Kepala BIN Daerah (Kabinda)) until his death in combat.
 He replaced the late Brigjen Abdul Haris Napoleon who at the time, was appointed Expert Staff for Ideology and Politics at BIN.
-Following Danny's death, Napoleon was subsequently reappointed as Kabinda and served until he passed away due to a heart attack in 2022.
+Following Danny's death, Napoleon was subsequently reappointed as Kabinda and served until he died due to a heart attack in 2022.

 Death

 Being a Kopassus officer for most of his career, Danny was known for his hands on approach towards his deployments.
 He often led and mingled with his subordinates in the field directly instead of a command center.
 Due to his unorthodox method of leading, he was exposed to more danger when compared with other high-ranking officers.

 This danger culminated during an operation in the Puncak Regency when a BIN Task Force together with a TNI-POLRI Task Force traveled to Dambet Village, Beoga District, Puncak Regency for field observations, a joint pursuit of separtists elements, and to restore security around an elementary school SDN Dambet and Honai which were burned on 17 April 2021 by separtists.

-This operation acted as direct response to cut off the movement of the separatists' groups to the nearby Illaga.
+This operation acted as a direct response to cut off the movement of the separatists' groups to the nearby Illaga.

 According to a BIN spokesperson, his attendance on the field also "functioned as an effort to increase the morale and enthusiasm of the people who have been troubled by the cruelty and savagery of the KST (Separatist & Terrorist Group) Papua."

 At around 15.30 PM Eastern Indonesian Time (WIT), the joint convoy of BIN, TNI, and POLRI task force which was enroute towards the Dambet Village church was intercepted and ambushed by an unknown number of separatists.
 As the BIN spokesperson, Wawan Purwanto, stated, "During the intense firefight, Danny was hit by a bullet at the back of his head and it penetrated into the front of his head which resulted in his subsequent death."